Subriel Matías

 Subriel Ahmed Matías Matthew (born March 31, 1992) is a Puerto Rican professional boxer.
-He is a two-time light-welterweight champion, having held the World Boxing Council (WBC) light-welterweight title since July 2025 and previously the International Boxing Federation (IBF) light-welterweight title from 2023 to 2024.
+He is a two-time super-lightweight champion, having held the WBC title from 2025 to 2026, and previously the IBF title from 2023 to 2024.

 Professional career

 Early career

 Matías made his professional debut against Juan Rojas on December 19, 2015.
 He won the fight by a first-round technical knockout.
 Matías amassed an 8–0 record before taking the first step up of his career on August 18, 2018, as he faced Colombian veteran Breidis Prescott.
 He won the fight by a third-round technical knockout.
 Prescott was twice knocked down in the third round, with a left hook and an uppercut, before retiring from the bout.

 Matías faced the journeyman Wilberth López in a stay-busy fight on March 2, 2019.
 He won the fight by a sixth-round technical knockout.
 Matías would then face the undefeated Maxim Dadashev in an IBF junior welterweight title eliminator on July 19, 2019.
 Dadashev retired from the fight at the end of the eleventh round.
 He suffered a severe brain injury during the bout and passed away a few days later.

 Matías faced Petros Ananyan on February 22, 2020, on the undercard of Deontay Wilder vs. Tyson Fury II.
 Despite entering the fight as a sizable favorite, he lost the fight by a close unanimous decision.
 Matías was staggered back to the ropes late in the seventh round, which referee Roberty Byrd ruled a knockdown.
 This proved to be the pivotal moment of the contest, as two of the judges scored the bout 95–94 for Ananyan, while the third judge gave his opponent a slightly wider scorecard of 96–93.